 “The best advice my Dad gave me — and some of the hardest to put into practice when everything about life sometimes seems so very important — was to have a good time.
 Dad modeled it for me, too; he made life fun.
 He was a preacher, but he was never sanctimonious.
 He was a big man, but his grin let you know he was approachable.
 I have treasured memories of my Dad’s big booming laugh, of him teasing my friends and boyfriends, and making my Mom giggle like a schoolgirl.
 I have memories of my Dad dancing down the hall and scratching like a chicken in the kitchen.
 He understood the value of being silly and helping people have a good belly laugh.

 “The older I get, the more easily I find the joy in small, everyday moments, and the more comfortable I am being silly.
 And I’m happier for it.
-Thanks, Dad.”— Jen Dodd, Director of Education and Communications
+Thanks, Dad.”— Jen Dodd, Former Director of Education and Communications

-More Fatherly Advice from Tampa Bay Leaders
+More Fatherly Advice from Nonprofit Leaders

 Want to be the first to hear about new nonprofit trainings, classes and events at NLC?
 Sign up to receive our weekly NLC e-newsletter, chock-full of the latest resources, tips and tools to help you thrive personally and professionally.